Growth Hormone Replacement Therapy Clinic in South Surrey BC

 Growth Hormone Effects

-Growth hormone receptors are present in many tissues, which means it can affect a variety of physiologic systems including:
+Growth hormone receptors are present in many tissues, which means they can affect a variety of physiologic systems including:

 Optimal levels of GH may help increase resting energy expenditure (REE) independent of changes in lean body mass.